dpacheco0921/CMTK_matlab_wrapper/README.md

 # Usage

-- Edit regrelated_directoriestoedit.m file (provide user defined directories)
+- Edit regrelated_directoriestoedit.m file.
+    - provide user defined directories, in particular folder where atlases' images will be.
+- see cmtk_demo.m
+    - download demo data containing:
+        - reference image: nsybIVAidownsample.nrrd
+        - 'images' folder with floating images
+    - use batch_cmtkperfile to run batches of images per folder

 # Organization of data